Fire in Yolo County prompts evacuations, sends smoke across the Bay Area

 GUINDA, Calif.
-(KGO) --Cal-Fire has ordered mandatory evacuations in Yolo County because of a fire near Guinda, Calif.
+(KGO) --Cal-Fire has ordered mandatory evacuations in Yolo County because of a fire near Guinda, Calif., 50 miles northwest of Sacramento.
 Evacuations impact County Road 63 to County Road 76, west of Highway 16 and the Murphy Ranch area.

 An evacuation center has been established at Rumsey Grange Hall.
 So far 8,000 acres have burned, according to Cal-Fire.